Heater core

-A heater core is a radiator-like device that heats the cabin of a vehicle.
-Hot coolant from the vehicle's engine passes through a winding tube of the core, which transfers heat from the coolant to the cabin air.
-Fins on the core tubes increase the surface area for transfer of heat to the air, which a fan forces across them and into the passenger compartment.
+A heater core is a heat exchanger mounted in the cabin of a vehicle designed to provide heat that uses the same operating principles and working fluid as an automotive radiator.
+Hot coolant from the vehicle's engine passes through a winding tube of the core upon which fins are attached, where a fan forces air across the heated fins and winding tube into the passenger compartment.